 - contribute cultural knowledge to the policies and procedures of hearings for Indigenous patients.

-The Indigenous Mental Health Worker (IMHW) provides culturally sensitive social, emotional and spiritual well-being support within a primary heath care framework to Aboriginal and Torres Strait Islander people with a mental illness.
+The Indigenous Mental Health Alcohol and Other Drugs Workers (IMHAODW) provides culturally sensitive social, emotional and spiritual well-being support within a primary heath care framework to Aboriginal and Torres Strait Islander people with a mental illness.
 This includes direct care co-ordination and support to the patient, their families and community.

-The IMHW is a member of a mental health multi-disciplinary team which provides co-case management, advice on social and cultural aspects of assessment, treatment and rehabilitation, including social and emotional well-being.
+The IMHAODW is a member of a mental health multi-disciplinary team which provides co-case management, advice on social and cultural aspects of assessment, treatment and rehabilitation, including social and emotional well-being.